isomerpages/nlb-biblioasia/_holding-area/Chia Boon Leong: The Twinkle Toed Olympian.md

 Remarkably, even in the last months before his death at 97, Chia still led an active life.
 On 31 August 2022, he attended the launch of the book, _Roar: Football Legends of Singapore_, at Jalan Besar Stadium where a plaster cast of his left foot was unveiled.[^26] Chia died of pneumonia on 20 December that year.
 He is survived by his wife Lily Lim and their three sons.
 Writing on Facebook, his second son Tony said: “Despite his failing health, (dad) was very concerned for my mum, telling her he was sad to be leaving her.
 We will miss him dearly, especially at family gatherings.
 I will have no expert to watch football games with any more.”[^27]

+#### **Post-Retirement Career**

+Between 22 October and 11 December 1947, the Lien Hwa team played 22 games around Asia.
+In total, Lien Hwa won 15 matches and lost three.
+Four matches ended in a draw.

 **Pre-tour match in Seremban**

 | Game | Date | Opponent | Result | Score |